 Employee service awards are steadily losing popularity as a way to recognize employees for the contributions they've made to their organization.
 Here are five simple reasons why.

-Anyone can earn a service award -- simply by not quitting or being fired.
+Anyone can earn a service award — simply by not quitting or not being fired.

 Although giving identical tenure-based rewards to each employee may seem like a fair and equitable way to reward them, it's actually pretty problematic in terms of fairness.